MNoorFawi/struct-pie/hash_table/README.md

 remove value 13 --> 1
 search again for value 13 --> 0
 try again to remove value 13 --> 0

+size of the table is 10 while number of filled indices is 4

 print the table after the deletion